ueapy/pythoncourse2022-website/src/index.md

 * The 3-day workshop organised by [ARIES DTP](https://www.aries-dtp.ac.uk/) and [Cefas](http://www.cefas.co.uk/) giving a hands-on introduction to [Python](http://www.python.org/) programming language.
 * You will learn the basics of Python scripting and then focus on the analysis and visualisation of data formats commonly used in environmental sciences.
 * No previous Python experience is required!
-* Hybrid course, you can attend in person in Norwich or online.
+* Hybrid course, you can attend in-person in Norwich or online.
+Lunch and refreshments will be provided for in-person participants.

 ### When and where